 When most people think about what attention is, they actually mean selective attention.
 Selective attention is the process of trying to focus on a specific stimulus, while trying to block irrelevant stimuli.

-Divided attention is the process of performing two or more tasks simultaneously and attention is required to perform both or all the tasks.
+Divided attention is the process of performing two or more tasks simultaneously and attention is required to perform both or all these tasks.
 Neither of the tasks is dropped to carry out the other.
-This situation that requires divided attention is also called multi-tasking.
-The extent to which you can perform tasks at the same time depends on the level of this type of attention.
+Situations that require divided attention are also called multi-tasking.
+The extent to which you can perform tasks at multiple tasks at once depends on the level of divided attention.
 For example, some people will find it hard to make a call and clean their room simultaneously while others won’t have any trouble to do so.

 The big difference between divided- and alternated attention is that divided attention is responsible for performing multiple tasks at the same time.
 While alternated attention is responsible for switching between tasks that require different cognitive skills.

 So how long is the average attention span?
-There actually isn’t a single easy answer to this question.
+There actually isn’t an easy answer to this question.
 Besides that, there are different attention types, there are a lot of other internal- and external factors that might affect the attention span of the existing attention types.

 The harder tasks are, the more effort it takes to stay focused on it.
-And when you have to perform a task you don’t like, it usually is harder to keep focus for someone who likes to play games it is easier to stay focused for a longer period of time than someone who has to do taxes.
+And when you have to perform a task you don’t like, it's usually to keep focus.
+For someone who likes to play games it is easier to stay focused on a game for a longer period of time than someone who has to do taxes.